Yogita Bihani Thanks Salman Khan For Being Lucky Charm For Her As She Bags Ekta Kapoor’s Show!

 She further added, "It could not have been bigger than this.
 For any newcomer, bagging Ekta's show is the biggest platform that one can get.
 I am super excited and equally nervous too."

-Palak Is That Of A Happy-go-lucky Person
+Palak's Role Is That Of A Happy-go-lucky Person

 Talking about her role, Yogita said, "The role of Palak is that of a happy-go-lucky person with strong feminist opinions.
 I am looking forward to start shooting soon and hope that the audience appreciates my work."